MathisVerstrepen/Meridian/README.md

     ```

 6. **Access the application:**
-    Open your web browser and navigate to `http://localhost:3000` to access the Meridian frontend.
+    Open your web browser and navigate to `http://localhost:3000` (default port) to access the Meridian frontend.

 ## 📄 API Documentation